dart-lang/language/working/augmentation-libraries/feature-specification.md

 }
 ```

-This means that instead of creating a new declaration, the augmentation modifies
+This means that instead of creating a new declaration, the augmentation
-a corresponding declaration (above) in the library.
+modifies a corresponding declaration in the library (which is 'before' this
+one).

-A class, enum, extension type, or mixin augmentation may specify `extends`,
+A class, enum, extension type, mixin, or mixin class augmentation may
-`implements` and `with` clauses (when generally supported).
-The types
+specify `extends`, `implements` and `with` clauses (when generally
-in these clauses are appended to the original declarations’ clauses of the same
+supported).
+The types in these clauses are appended to the introductory
-kind, and if that clause did not exist previously, then it is added with
+declarations’ clauses of the same kind, and if that clause did not exist
-the new types.
-All regular rules apply after this appending process, so you
+previously, then it is added with the new types.
+All regular rules apply
-cannot have multiple `extends` on a class, or an `on` clause on an enum, etc.
+after this appending process, so you cannot have multiple `extends` on a
+class, or an `on` clause on an enum, etc.

 Instance or static members defined in the body of the augmenting type,
 including enum values, are added to the instance or static namespace of the
 corresponding type in the augmented library.
 In other words, the augmentation
 can add new members to an existing type.

-Instance and static members inside a class-like declaration may themselves be
+Instance and static members inside a class-like declaration may themselves
-augmentations.
-In that case, they augment the corresponding members in the
+be augmentations.
+In that case, they augment the corresponding members in
-augmented class-like declaration (a based declaration and zero or more
+the same context (one introductory declaration and zero or more augmenting
-augmentations that are all above the current augmenting type declaration)
+declarations, all occurring before the current augmenting type
-according to the rules in the following subsections.
+declaration), according to the rules in the following subsections.

 It's a **compile-time** error if a library contains two top-level declarations
 with the same name, and:

 *   Neither is an augmenting declaration, or
-*   one of the declarations is a class-like declarations and the other is not of
+*   one of the declarations is a class-like declarations and the other is
-    the same kind, meaning that at either one is a class, mixin, enum, extension
+    not of the same kind, meaning that at either one is a class, mixin,
-    or extension type declaration, and the other is not the same kind of
+    enum, extension or extension type declaration, and the other is not the
-    declaration.
+    same kind of declaration.

 It is a **compile-time error** if: